ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

     country,
 	SUM(REPLACE(REPLACE(worldwide_gross_income, '$', ''), ',', '')) AS total_revenue -- Cleaning all symbols before summation
 FROM all_info_table
-WHERE  total_votes IS NOT NULL
+WHERE  worldwide_gross_income IS NOT NULL
 GROUP BY
 	title,
     country